 How to use first-party intent data in sales and marketing

-Now, let's dive into how sales and marketing teams can put this goldmine of information to work.
-Intent signals can help both departments sharpen their strategies and create more meaningful interactions with prospects and customers.
+Sales and marketing teams can use first-party data in several ways: Intent signals can help both departments sharpen their strategies and create more meaningful interactions with prospects and customers.

 Here's how you can turn raw data into actionable insights: